How to become a member of the IPCSA Family

 The following stages outline the application process.

-Stage 1 - Complete the IPCSA membership form 2017/18 - IPCSA Membership Application form 2017/18 (before completing an application form please check the definition for a Port Community System Operator/Single Window Operator)
+Stage 1 – Complete the IPCSA Membership Application Form 2021.
+Before completing an application form, please check the definition for a Port Community System Operator/Single Window Operator.
+Cargo Community System Operators are also eligible please contact Richard Morton, Secretary General, IPCSA to discuss.

-Stage 2 - Send completed application, by email, to Richard Morton, Secretary General, IPCSA at firstname.lastname@example.org
+Stage 2 – Send your completed application, by email, to Richard Morton, Secretary General, IPCSA, at firstname.lastname@example.org with a PRESENTATION outlining your organisation, structure, organisation, services, etc.

 Stage 3 – The Secretary General processes and reviews the application, and then sends the application to the IPCSA Executive Committee for consideration.

-Stage 4 - After consideration by the Executive Committee of IPCSA the applicant will be informed of the outcome, by the Secretary General, and whether their application for membership has been approved or not.
+Stage 4 – After consideration by the Executive Committee of IPCSA, the applicant will be informed of the outcome, by the Secretary General, as to whether their application for membership has been approved.

-Stage 5 - Successful Applicants will be announced as new members of the association and an article and their information will be included on the IPCSA website.
+Stage 5 – Successful applicants will be announced as new members of the association, and an article and their information will be published on the IPCSA website.